zenflow/composite-service/docs/guides/http-gateway.md

 ## Example

-The following composite service includes a `gateway` (HTTP gateway) service that proxies all requests with URL under `/api` to the `api` service, and all other requests to the `web` service.
+The following composite service includes a `gateway` service that proxies all requests with URL under `/api` to the `api` service, and all other requests to the `web` service.

 ```js